Christopher J. Davidson, MD

 Monday–Friday: 9 a.m.–5 p.m.

-Motherhood can wreak havoc on your once-gorgeous figure, leaving you with stretched-out skin, sagging or deflated breasts, and plenty of new fine lines from worrying about those kids all day.
-The Mommy Makeover in Boston is a combination of procedures that can be specifically tailored to rejuvenate your body, making your outside appearance once again reflect who you are inside.
+For many women in Boston, Wellesley, Natick, and Framingham, MA, motherhood wreaks havoc on their once-gorgeous figures—leaving them with stretched-out skin, sagging or deflated breasts, and plenty of new fine lines from worrying about those kids all day.
+The Mommy Makeover, performed by Dr. Christopher J. Davidson, is a combination of procedures that can be specifically tailored to rejuvenate your body, making your outside appearance once again reflect who you are inside.

 During your initial consultation, you’ll talk to Dr. Davidson about your problem areas, and he’ll evaluate the issues and discuss the procedures that will be relevant in your situation.
 Most Mommy Makeovers include several different procedures that are customized to suit your needs.